Feanor-19/Language/README.md

 1. All space symbols are ignored, new line symbols also don't matter, but they separate keywords and other constructions from each other.
 2. Everything surrounded by single `#` is considered a comment and is ignored, e.g. `Quickly Obtain #comment# 10 Units Of Milk!`.
 3. Inside functions global variables can't be seen, only formal parametres and local vars.
-(NOT IMPLEMENTED YET)

 ### Grammar